Gwangmyeong: Attractions

 The tombs of Yi Sun-sin (not to be confused with the more famous admiral of the same name) and Lee Won-ik are in the city, just north of Gwangmyeong Station.
-Lee Won Ik's cultural relics are also on display here.
+Lee Won Ik's cultural relics are also on display near the site.
 The city is also home to the Gwangmyeong Velodrome, the largest domed structure in South Korea.

 Gwangmyeong Cave, a former mine, now tourist attraction, is located near Gwangmyeong station.

 Industry

 The city, though small, hosts many firms.
 In total, there are 630 companies employing 11,636 people.

 The city was officially planned to promote small businesses.
-Such workers can take merits of getting fee of rent, land and even costs for investment.
+Such workers can take merits of getting fee for rent, land and even revenue for investment.

 Kia Motors Sohari Plant

-In 1973, The Kia Motors located its Sohari Plant in Soha-dong, Gwangmyeong City, becoming the country's first integrated automobile assembly plant.
+In 1973, The Kia Motors located its Sohari Plant in Soha-dong, Gwangmyeong, becoming the country's first integrated automobile assembly plant.

 As Kia's car factory nearest to Seoul, it has convenient access to labor and other resources and can conveniently provide completed goods to the Seoul metropolitan area.